US-China trade talks end with no progress | DW | 31.07.2019

 Trade tirade

-The Shanghai meeting was overshadowed by Trump, who on Tuesday said China wanted him to lose the 2020 presidential election to strike an easier trade deal with a Democrat administration.
+The Shanghai meeting was overshadowed by Trump, who on Tuesday said China wanted him to lose the 2020 presidential election to strike an easier trade deal with a Democratic administration.

 "They'll pray that Trump loses," he said.
 "And then they'll make a deal with a stiff, somebody that doesn't know what they're doing."